 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D does not offer wifi capability.
+In contrast, the 5D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the 5D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II, while the X1D was followed by the Hasselblad X1D II.
+Both the 5D and the X1D have been discontinued, but can regularly be found used on eBay.
+The 5D was replaced by the Canon 5D Mark II, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Manual (free pdf) or the online Hasselblad X1D Manual.

 So what is the bottom line?
 Is the Canon 5D better than the Hasselblad X1D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.